Depression in Men

 Signs of Depression in Men

-Loss of interest in friends and activities which used to be enjoyable
+• Loss of interest in friends and activities which used to be enjoyable

-Quickly irritated, short-tempered, agitated, restless or aggressive
+• Easily irritated, short-tempered, agitated, or restless

-Increased alcohol consumption, taking life-threatening risks or self-medicating
+• Increased alcohol consumption, taking life-threatening risks, or self-medicating

-Loss of appetite or over-eating
+• Loss of appetite or overeating

-Difficulty concentrating
+• Difficulty concentrating

-Loss of touch with normal activities and routine
+• Losing touch with normal activities and routine

-Loss of interest in sex
+• Lack of interest in sex

 Causes of Depression in Men